GenomicaMicrob/OTUsamples2krona/README.md

 9	0	66	Bacteria;Cyanobacteria;Chroobacteria;Chroococcales;Prochlorococcaceae;Prochlorococcus;BX548175_s
 ...
 ```
-From this example file, the script will create three html files in a subdirectory named krona.
-The sample name will appear at the center of the pie chart.
+From this example file (`samples-tax.tsv`, included), the script will create three html files in a subdirectory named krona.
+The sample name (A, B, or C) will appear at the center of the pie chart generated.

 If you use [QIIME](http://qiime.org), during the standard pipelines, the file `otu_table.biom` is produced, this file can be converted to the format needed with [biom](http://biom-format.org/index.html) (of course you have to have biom installed):